 Homemade BBQ Sauce: (note 1)

 - 6 ounces tomato paste

 - 1 1/2 teaspoon salt

 - 1 teaspoon liquid monkfruit or stevia (note 2)

 - Prep.
 Place sliced onion (1/4), garlic (2 cloves) and chicken broth (1/2 cup) in a slow cooker.

 - Season + cook.
 Combine spice mix ingredients together in a small bowl.
 Pat chicken dry with paper towels, and sprinkle both sides of each breast (4) with spice mix, pressing to adhere.
 Lay seasoned chicken in a single layer over the onions.
-Seal the slow cooker, and cook on high for 4-6 hours or on low for 8-10 hours-- you'll know the chicken is done once it's tender and easily shreds with a fork.
+Seal the slow cooker (see note 3 for instant pot instructions), and cook on high for 4-6 hours or on low for 8-10 hours-- you'll know the chicken is done once it's tender and easily shreds with a fork.

 - Dice + shred.
 Remove cooked chicken to a plate and set aside.
 Use tongs to remove sliced onions to a cutting board.
 Discard cooking liquid, and use paper towels to clean out the inside of your slow cooker.
 Once cool enough to handle dice the onions and add them back to the slow cooker.
 Use 2 forks to shred the chicken into bite-sized pieces and set aside.